mezzio/mezzio/docs/book/v3/features/middleware/method-not-allowed-middleware.md

 $app->pipe(DispatchMiddleware::class);
 ```

-(Note: if you used the Expressive skeleton, this middleware is likely already in
+(Note: if you used the Mezzio skeleton, this middleware is likely already in
 your pipeline.)